-Many materials cannot be reasonably cleaned and dried once they have been soaked with floodwater.
+Many materials cannot be reasonably cleaned and dried once they have been soaked with flood waters.
 Remove and discard the following items, in sealed plastic bags, whenever possible.

-- Inexpensive possessions that have been soaked. - Particleboard (fibreboard) furniture. - Inexpensive plush furniture, Furniture may be difficult or almost impossible to clean if it is upholstered or if sewage and other organic materials are involved. - Magazines and books. - Mattresses and box springs. - Fluffy bedding (such as duvets, comforters and pillows), unless they can be laundered in hot water and dried in a hot dryer. - Electrical equipment that has been inundated and water-filled. - Well-worn clothes may not warrant the time and effort to salvage. - Papers and paper products that are not valuable. - Paper that was wet for days.
+- Inexpensive possessions that have been soaked. - Particleboard (fibreboard) furniture. - Inexpensive upholstered furniture.
+Upholstered furniture may be impossible to clean. - Magazines and books. - Mattresses and box springs - Fluffy bedding (such as duvets, comforters and pillows), unless they can be laundered in hot water and dried in a hot dryer. - Electrical equipment that has been inundated and water-filled. - Well-worn clothes may not warrant the time and effort to salvage. - Papers and paper products that are not valuable. - · Paper that was wet for days.